The Winds of Winter (Game of Thrones): In King's Landing

 Qyburn summons Grand Maester Pycelle to his laboratory, where his child spies stab Pycelle to death.

 Ser Loras confesses to his crimes and atones by giving up his name and title, and joining the Faith Militant.
-After Cersei and king Tommen fails to appear, Lancel finds a wildfire cache about to explode.
+After Cersei and King Tommen fail to appear, Lancel finds a wildfire cache about to explode.
 The wildfire destroys the Great Sept, killing everyone inside, including Margaery, Loras, Mace, Kevan, Lancel and the High Sparrow.
-Septa Unella is tortured by the mountain at Cersei's orders.
+Septa Unella is tortured by the Mountain at Cersei's orders.
 Tommen witnesses the explosion from the Red Keep.
 After being informed of Margaery's death, he commits suicide by jumping out of a window.
 Cersei visits Tommen's body and orders Qyburn that Tommen's body should be burned and buried in what is left of the Great Sept of Baelor, where his grandfather, brother, and sister are buried.
 With her last child dead, Cersei is crowned Queen of the Seven Kingdoms.

-At Oldtown
+In Oldtown

 Samwell and Gilly report to the Citadel, and Sam is scheduled to meet the Archmaester.
 In the meantime, he is granted access to the Citadel’s library.